News 10 April, 2024

 It is also advisable that this pricing policy and its pricing range are based on a current benchmarking study.

-Transfer pricing and the local file
+Transfer pricing in the Netherlands and the local file

 What is a Local File and what is its purpose?

 A Local File provides insight into the local operations in a specific jurisdiction of the group.
 This may be prepared on an entity level or on a country level.
-The purpose of a Local File is to document the operations of the local entity(ies) and the relevant intercompany transactions that it/they may be involved in or a party to.
-It is also to provide an overview of the strategic decision-making functionality and financial and tax positions of that/those particular entity(ies).
+The purpose of a Local File is to document the operations of the local entity(ies).
+The relevant intercompany transactions that it/they may be involved in or a party to.
+It is also to provide an overview of the strategic decision-making functionality, financial and tax positions of that/those particular entity(ies).

 When is it required to prepare/submit a Local File?